FrankV01/pg-migration/README.md

 source control.
 Do note, however, that this product doesn't support going backwards -- only forwards.

+## API Documentation
+The full API Documentation can be found at [https://frankv01.github.io/pg-migration/](https://frankv01.github.io/pg-migration/)

+A quick summary is follows.

 ### Migration Object
 The migration object is a JSON element that contains your SQL to create and modify the definition of the database.
 Basic structure is this: